hds-sandbox/bulk_RNAseq_course/develop/05c_count_normalization.md

     PD1/size_factors
     ```

-## Count normalization of Mov10 dataset using DESeq2
+## Count normalization of the Vampirium dataset using DESeq2

-Now that we know the theory of count normalization, we will normalize the counts for the Mov10 dataset using DESeq2.
+Now that we know the theory of count normalization, we will normalize the counts for the Vampirium dataset using DESeq2.
 This requires a few steps:

 1. Ensure the row names of the metadata dataframe are present and in the same order as the column names of the counts dataframe.
 2. Create a `DESeqDataSet` object